Ryan-Zhengyuan/Age-related-CRC-project/README.md

-# Metagenomic analyses for early- and late- project
+# Metagenomic analyses and statistic analyses
 Code for metagenomic data processing, ecological analyses and statistical analyses.